Publication Date: Mar 27, 2018

 Trim Size (H x W): 5 x 7.5

-This extended autobiographical essay explains in clear, engaging terms how the role of economics and finance in the Western world has shifted in the twenty-first century, from cultivating wellbeing in society to eroding the wealth of the middle class.
+A clear, engaging dialogue that explains how the role of economics and finance in the West has shifted in the twenty-first century.

 Just a handful of years into the new millennium, globalization has had a profound impact on economies and societies throughout Europe and America.
-In this accessible yet literary work, Edoardo Nesi and Guido Maria Brera illustrate its effects in Italy through the changes that occurred in their own lives: while the former was forced to sell the textile company his grandfather founded before World War II, the latter became one of the key figures in European asset management.
+In this accessible text, Edoardo Nesi and Guido Maria Brera illustrate the effects of globalization in Italy through the changes that have occurred in their own lives.
+Nesi was forced to sell the textile company his grandfather founded in the 1930s; Brera became a key figure in European asset management.

 Excerpt from Everything Is Broken Up and Dances